 Embed a videoask in your page

-Log in to your VideoAsk account and select the videoask you want to embed from the left sidebar.
+Log in to your VideoAsk account and select the videoask you want to embed.
 Click the Share & Embed icon.

 Click Embed in a website.